-The university departments are in the two campuses: north and south.
-The main (north) campus with its forty postgraduate departments concentrates on basic disciplines such as arts, sciences, social sciences, mathematical sciences and others like law, music, education, languages, management, and distance education.
-The south campus is organised into nine departments that offer teaching and research programmes with an inter-disciplinary and applied orientation in areas such as biochemistry, biophysics, biotechnology, electronic sciences, financial and public systems management, genetics, information technology and plant molecular biology.
+The university departments are in the two campuses: North and South.
+The main (North) campus concentrates on basic disciplines such as arts, sciences, social sciences, mathematical sciences and others like law, music, education, languages, management, and distance education.
+The south campus houses departments that offer teaching and research programmes with an inter-disciplinary and applied orientation in areas such as finance and business economics, applied psychology, applied operational research, biochemistry, biophysics, biotechnology, electronic sciences, financial and public systems management, genetics, information technology and plant molecular biology.

 The period since 2000 has been one of academic renaissance, consolidation and the addition of new infrastructure facilities in the university.
 The first major restructuring of all undergraduate programmes since their inception many decades ago has been accomplished.
 A system of internal assessment for all undergraduate and postgraduate programmes has been put in place.
 Provisions have been made for the institution of short-term courses in colleges.
-The process of establishing a well-equipped Biotechnology Park has been initiated at the South Campus.
+A well-equipped Biotechnology Park has been initiated at the South Campus.
 A Campus of Open Learning has been established for distance education.
-Contemporary records and anecdotal history together throw up a list of alumni at once long and distinguished, covering every aspect of human endeavor.
+Recently, the University has established new centres and institutes of learning such as the Delhi School of Journalism, Delhi School of Transnational Affairs, Delhi School of Public Policy & Governance, Delhi School of Public Health, Delhi School of Climate Change & Sustainability, Delhi School of Skill Enhancement & Entrepreneurship Development, Centre for Disability Studies and the Institute of Cyber security and law.
+Contemporary records and anecdotal history together throw up a long list of well- established and eminent alumni.
 Delhi University alumni have been Heads of State, Union Ministers, Governors of States, Ambassadors, and Constitutional Authorities.

-The world of art, literature and entertainment owes much to those who were students of Delhi University.
+The world of art, literature and entertainment owes much to several University of Delhi alumni.
 Arguably the two biggest stars of the Indian cinema, Amitabh Bachchan and Shah Rukh Khan, have gone on record expressing their gratitude to the University.
 The Civil Services have always been a popular choice among the graduates of the University of Delhi.
 Our alumni have over the years held the most senior positions in the civil services system: Cabinet Secretary, Foreign Secretary, Secretaries to the Government of India, India’s Ambassadors world-wide, Chief Secretaries of State Governments, Director Generals of Police.
 It would be impossible to name all of them.